• Resources

 Banks support this update through branches, mobile applications, and net banking.
 These channels guide customers through validation and confirmation steps.
 As people manage their financial activity through multiple platforms, the ability to track and maintain accurate Aadhaar details strengthens the overall stability of Aadhaar-based transactions across the country.

-What Is NPCI Aadhaar Seeding?
+What is NPCI Aadhaar Seeding?

 Benefits of NPCI Aadhaar Seeding